 Prelude, Allegro, and Pastorale

 This mesmerizing suite for clarinet and viola has always been effective on disc, even in performances that exaggerate the written tempi, as virtually all of them do in one way or another.
-Of the recordings in the current catalogue, the best are Julian Farrell/Michael Ponder (Dutton CDLX 7105; 2000), Kelly Burke/Scott Rawls (Centaur CRC 2626; 2002), and the just-released Ian Mitchell/Yuko Inoue (Métier/Divine Art MSV 28608; 2021).
+The best are Julian Farrell/Michael Ponder (Dutton CDLX 7105; 2000), Kelly Burke/Scott Rawls (Centaur CRC 2626; 2002, worth pursuing on the secondary market), and Ian Mitchell/Yuko Inoue (Métier/Divine Art MSV 28608; 2021).
 The latter was recorded back in 1995, but you couldn’t tell it from the freshness and extraordinarily fine detail of the sound.
 The performance is very nearly perfect—a true marriage of equals—especially in the Allegro, where Mitchell and Inoue somehow intuited that Clarke not only enjoyed the occasional crudity, but sometimes positively relied upon it.
 As an added bonus, the booklet includes the first accurate transcription of Clarke’s handwritten de-facto program-note—an important contribution to the literature, since this was one of the few times when Clarke explained so much as a note of her music.
 Anyone who’s been searching in vain for that “long fugato section” in the Allegro will be relieved to learn that Clarke actually wrote “tiny”—crystal-clear for what it is, right down to the crossed t and the dotted i.
 (Full disclosure: I contributed visual materials and fact-checking to this release, but the end-product is all theirs, and very nicely done, too.)

 Rhapsody

-For a piece that remained in manuscript until just the day before yesterday, Rhapsody has been extraordinarily present in broadcast and recording studios, from Moray Welsh and Andrew Ball (BBC, 1987), to Justin Pearson and Ian Jones (Dutton CDLX 7105, 2000), to Raphael Wallfisch and John York (Lyrita SRCD.354; 2016), and most recently to Lionel Handy and Jennifer Hughes (Lyrita SRCD.383, 2019).
-We will comment on these fine performances when the published edition penetrates the haze involved in transatlantic shipping during COVID-19.
+For a piece that remained in manuscript until 2020, Rhapsody has been extraordinarily present in broadcast and recording studios, from Moray Welsh and Andrew Ball (BBC, 1987), to Justin Pearson and Ian Jones (Dutton CDLX 7105, 2000), to Raphael Wallfisch and John York (Lyrita SRCD.354; 2016), and most recently to Lionel Handy and Jennifer Hughes (Lyrita SRCD.383, 2019).
+To be honest, we’re still trying to come to terms with this powerful but elusive piece, so we’ll defer discussion of the recordings until another day.
+In the meantime, you can’t go wrong with any of them.

 The Seal Man